Gospel

 What Does Matthew 2:16-18 Mean?

 Matthew 2:16-18 describes how King Herod, furious at being tricked by the wise men, ordered the murder of all boys two years old and under in Bethlehem.
-This horrific act fulfilled the Prophecy from Jeremiah 31:15, where Rachel weeps for her children.
-Though filled with sorrow, this moment shows that even in darkness, God’s plan moves forward.
-Jesus, the true King, escapes by divine warning, highlighting both the cost of evil and the power of God’s protection.
+This horrific act fulfilled the prophecy from Jeremiah 31:15: 'A voice was heard in Ramah, weeping and loud lamentation, Rachel weeping for her children; she refused to be comforted, because they are no more.'
+Though evil struck, God was still at work, protecting Jesus and fulfilling His plan.

 Matthew 2:16-18